huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

 We can also run CytoCommunity as a supervised learning task.
 Given a dataset of multiple spatial omics images from different conditions, TCNs can be first identified for each image and then aligned across images for identifying condition-specific TCNs.
-However, TCN alignment is analogous to community alignment in graphs, which is NP-hard.
+However, TCN alignment is NP-hard.
 To tackle this problem, we take advantage of graph pooling to generate an embedding representation of the whole graph that preserves the TCN partition information.
+By adapting the unsupervised graph partitioning model to a graph convolution and pooling-based graph classification framework, TCNs in different images are automatically aligned during soft TCN assignment learning, facilitating the identification of condition-specific TCNs.

 The example input data to this part is a KNN graph based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinates, edge index, gragh index, gragh label and node attributes files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".